Facts about the Middle Ages for each letter of the alphabet

 Queen Melisende - Jerusalem

 Empress Wu Chao - China

-Quizzes about the Middle Ages
+Take a QUIZ about the Middle Ages.

-Quiz about women in the Middle Ages.
+Quiz about womem in the Middle Ages.

 At one time RUSSIA was called Kievan Rus'.
 Through the Middle Ages it had contact with both European and Asia cultures, making it uniquely its own.

 There were several types of SPORTS during the Middle Ages.
 Most of them were intended to increase the fighting skills of men.
 Lower Class men were required to practice archery by law!
 The really big sporting events were the Tournaments and the Jousts.
 Fishing was a popular and a variety of methods was used.

 TROUBADOURS were poets and minstrels and often nobles who composed poems and songs and performed them for their courts.